jimmyd-be/Home-Assistant-Sensor-Renson-Ventilation/README.md

 ```

 ## Features
-- Set the manual level of the ventilation system (manual_level service).
+- Set the manual level of the ventilation system.
+- Set ventilation timer
 - Gets all the data from the ventilation system that can be viewed in the Endura Delta application on the tab 'Data'.
+- Synchronize date and time with computer and ventilation system